aashishvanand/ccreward-web/README.md

 Regardless of whether you are using the project under the open source or commercial license, if you use, modify, or distribute this project, please provide attribution by including the following:

-1. The name of the project: Credit Card Rewards India Calculator
+1. The name of the project: ccreward.app
 2. The project's GitHub repository URL: https://github.com/aashishvanand/credit-card-rewards-web
 3. The name of the original author: Aashish Vivekanand

 Example attribution:

 ```
-This project is based on the Credit Card Rewards India Calculator (https://github.com/aashishvanand/credit-card-rewards-india-calculator) by Aashish Vivekanand.
+This project is based on the Credit Card Rewards (https://github.com/aashishvanand/credit-card-rewards-india-calculator) by Aashish Vivekanand.
 ```

 ---